trinodb/trino.io/_posts/2020-10-20-intro-to-hive-connector.md

 simple as JSON and CSV, to more complex files such as columnar formats like ORC and Parquet.
 Traditionally, Hive runs on top of the Hadoop Distributed Filesystem (HDFS).
-As cloud-based options became more prevalent, object storage like Amazon S3, Azure Blob Storage, Google Cloud Storage, and others.
+As cloud-based options became more prevalent, object storage like Amazon S3, Azure Blob Storage, Google Cloud Storage, and others needed to be leveraged as well and replaced HDFS as the storage component.

 In order for Hive to process these files, it must have a mapping from SQL tables in _the runtime_ to files and directories in _the storage_